vicm1/GCC/Documents/Labs/PythonIntro/commands.md

 For this task, add a comment at the beginning of the following code cell, describing what the code is doing.
 Write the comment to say # This cell displays "I am using Python.".
 Be sure to replace the # YOUR COMMENT HERE with your own comment before running the following cell.

-"This cell displays "I am using Python."
+"#This cell displays "I am using Python."

 Task 5
 In Python, print() helps you to display information to the screen.